vmware-tanzu/tanzu-dev-portal/README.md

 ![Tanzu Developer Center Screen Shot](static/images/github/homepage-screenshot.png)

-The VMware Tanzu Developer Center is a site specifically built to be a great resource for software development teams.
+The Tanzu Developer Center is a site specifically built to be a great resource for software development teams.
 The contributions on the Tanzu Developer Center are from teams across VMware, as well as individuals without.

 Our guiding principle is to ensure readers have free, immediate access to all the content on the Tanzu Developer Center.
 No purchase is ever necessary to access content on the Tanzu Developer Center because it is either open source or an easily accessible trial.